burlachenkok/burlachenkok.github.io/_posts/2021-10-24-Visited-AI-summer-schools-2021.md

 published: true
 ---

-This is a post about several engaging summer schools in which I have a chance to attend during summer 2021.
+This is a post about several engaging summer schools I have a chance to attend during the summer of 2021.

 ---

 # Regularization Methods for ML 2021

-The school was led by [Lorenzo Rosasco](https://scholar.google.com/citations?user=quJBh1EAAAAJ&hl=ru&oi=ao) from June 21, 2021 to June 25, 2021.
-The main goal of this course was to build an understanding of various modeling aspects and some of the optimization and statistical principles behind intelligent systems.
+The school was led by [Lorenzo Rosasco](https://scholar.google.com/citations?user=quJBh1EAAAAJ&hl=ru&oi=ao) from June 21, 2021, to June 25, 2021.
+This course's main goal was to understand various modeling aspects and some of the optimization and statistical principles behind intelligent systems.
 The main focus was on regularization techniques.
-Regularization methods allow treating in a unified way a huge class of diverse approaches while providing tools to design new ones.
-Starting from classical notions of smoothness, shrinkage and margin, the course will cover state-of-the-art techniques based on the concepts of geometry (aka manifold learning), sparsity, and a variety of algorithms for feature selection, structured prediction, multitask learning.
+Regularization methods allow treating a massive class of diverse approaches in a unified way while providing tools to design new ones.
+The course started with classical notions of smoothness, shrinkage, and margin.
+After that, the course began to cover state-of-the-art techniques based on geometry (aka manifold learning), sparsity, and various algorithms for feature selection, structured prediction, and multi-task learning.

 Link to the summer school: [https://ml.unige.it/education/school/regml2021](https://ml.unige.it/education/school/regml2021).